Partners for Fish and Wildlife - Questions & Answers

 A. Notify the Partners for Fish and Wildlife contact closest to where you live to discuss your project.
 A Service representative will likely visit your property and discuss program objectives with you, and will be available for technical assistance should you want to restore fish and wildlife habitat on your land.
 If you would like to receive funding assistance from the program, the Service representative will assist you in preparing an application.
 Partners for Fish and Wildlife Funds are limited.
 Therefore, your project must compete with other projects submitted to the program.

 Q. Will the public have any right to access my property if I am a program participant?

 A. No. You will maintain your property in private ownership.
-Any agreement with the U.S. Fish and Wildlife Service will include a provision to allow Service representatives to access your property to evaluate the habitat restoration.
-Visits are coordinated with the landowner.
+Although agreements with the U.S. Fish and Wildlife Service will include a provision to allow Service representatives to access your property to evaluate the habitat restoration, all visits are coordinated with the landowner.

 Q. Why should I participate in the Partners for Fish and Wildlife Program?

 A. Over two-thirds of our nation's land, and three quarters of the nation's wetlands are privately owned.
-A multitude of species depend on wetlands for survival.
-Nearly one-third of America's endangered and threatened plants and animals need wetlands for survival.
-Without public support for restoring and enhancing these habitats, those species will disappear.
-Your action to conserve important habitat will preserve our natural heritage for future generations.
+A multitude of species depend on these private lands for survival.
+Without public support for restoring and enhancing these habitats, many more species may become imperiled.
+Conservation projects which benefit most Federal trust resources also improve habitat for fish and game species of interest to landowners.
+Your action to conserve important habitat will also preserve our natural heritage for future generations.